cures-hub/cures-condec-jira/doc/features/link-recommendation.md

 The rationale manager can configure the **default parameters** for the link recommendation, in particular, the
 1. maximum number of recommendations (**top-k**),
 2. the **threshold**, and
 3. default ruleset (context information providers).
-The rationale manager can enable/disable each rule and can set a weight value (similar as for [CIA](change-impact-analysis.md)).
+The rationale manager can enable/disable each rule and can set a weight value (similar as for [change impact analysis]).

 Furthermore, the developer can change the default values during the usage of the link recommendation.